-Atlantic Shores Offshore Wind, LLC (Atlantic Shores), a 50/50 joint venture between EDF-RE Offshore Development, LLC and Shell New Energies US LLC, is seeking an Incidental Harassment Authorization (IHA) for the Atlantic Shores Offshore Wind Project (Project) pursuant to section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA) (16 U.S. Code § 1371(a)(5)(D)) and 50 Code of Federal Regulations (C.F.R.) § 216.107.
-The IHA requests the incidental take of marine mammals by Level B harassment resulting from site characterization surveys, including high-resolution geophysical (HRG) sources operating at frequencies less than 180 kilohertz (kHz), off the coasts of New Jersey and New York and in the area of the Commercial Lease of Submerged Lands for Renewable Energy Development on the Outer Continental Shelf (OCS)-A 0499 (Lease Area).
-Site characterization surveys will take place in three areas including the Lease Area and two Export Cable Route (ECR) Survey Areas (ECR North and ECR South), collectively referred to as the Survey Area and depicted on Figures 1-1 and 4-1.
+Atlantic Shores Bight, LLC (Atlantic Shores), a 50/50 joint venture between EDF-RE Offshore Development, LLC and Shell New Energies US LLC, is seeking an Incidental Harassment Authorization (IHA) for a future offshore wind development project (Project) pursuant to section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA) (16 U.S. Code § 1371(a)(5)(D)) and 50 Code of Federal Regulations (C.F.R.) § 216.107.
+The IHA requests the incidental take of marine mammals by Level B harassment resulting from site characterization surveys, including high-resolution geophysical (HRG) sources operating at frequencies less than 180 kilohertz (kHz), off the coasts of New Jersey and New York and in the area of the Commercial Lease of Submerged Lands for Renewable Energy Development on the Outer Continental Shelf (OCS)-A 0541 (Lease Area).
+Site characterization surveys will take place in two areas including the Lease Area (also referred to as the Lease Survey Area for the purposes of this application) and an Export Cable Route (ECR) Survey Area, collectively referred to as the Survey Area and depicted on Figures 1-1 and 4-11.
 Atlantic Shores intends to conduct HRG and geotechnical survey campaigns within each of the identified survey areas over a period of up to 12 months.
-Survey activities are proposed to initiate no earlier than April 20, 2022.
+Survey activities are proposed to initiate no earlier than August 2022.